-- 1. Movement to a paperless Court concept, accompanied by the concept of "paperlight" provision, to be encouraged in clinical negligence cases.
-[CJ199] - 2.
-Reviews (other than the first review and case management hearings) to be conducted by video, telephone or email, with court oral hearings reserved for exceptional circumstances.
-[CJ200] - 3.
-Parties to be permitted, with the approval of the court, to agree to dispense with the requirement for an oral hearing and proceed by way of an agreed Order for Directions.
-[CJ201]

-- 4. Interlocutory hearings to be conducted by video, telephone or email in straightforward matters.
+- 1. Movement to a paperless court concept, accompanied by the concept of paper-light provision, to be encouraged in clinical negligence cases.
+[CJ205] - 2.
+Reviews (other than the first review and case-management hearings) to be conducted by video, telephone or email, with court oral hearings reserved for exceptional circumstances.
+[CJ206] - 3.
+Parties to be permitted, with the approval of the court, to agree to dispense with the requirement for an oral hearing and proceed by way of an agreed Order for Directions, subject to court approval of the directions.
+[CJ207] - 4.
+Interlocutory hearings to be conducted by video, telephone or email in straightforward matters, subject to the discretion of the court.
 Oral hearings with court attendance to be reserved for those cases where substantial issues arise.
-[CJ202] - 5.
+[CJ208] - 5.
 After the exchange of liability reports/financial loss information, parties to be encouraged to engage in settlement discussions at an early stage with emphasis on resolution rather than the form of the resolution.
-[CJ203] - 6.
-A period for negotiation/discussion/mediation to be provided, after close of pleadings, exchange of evidence and preparation of expert schedules some six-nine months prior to trial.
-[CJ204] - 7.
-A system of accreditation for solicitors and junior counsel who wish to practise in the area of clinical negligence to be introduced.
-[CJ205] - 8.
+[CJ209] - 6.
+A period for negotiation/discussion/mediation to be provided, after close of pleadings, exchange of evidence and preparation of expert schedules, typically, but not always, three months prior to trial, depending on the complexities of the case.
+[CJ210] - 7.
+A system of accreditation for solicitors and junior counsel who wish to practise in the area of clinical negligence to be introduced, perhaps in the form of mandatory attendance at masterclasses organised by the professions.
+[CJ211] - 8.
 Consideration of the use of a single joint expert to be encouraged wherever possible.
-[CJ206] - 9.
+[CJ212] - 9.
 Clinical negligence cases usually to be heard in the High Court.
 Only to be heard in the county court if sufficiently straightforward.
-[CJ207] - 10.
+[CJ213] - 10.
 Courts to encourage the use of witness statements in appropriate uncontroversial instances and to have the power under the rules to order their use.
-[CJ208]
+[CJ214]